Our constitution

 8.3.
 National Conference may ultimately decide on affiliation decisions in cases where the National Committee’s decision is contested.

 8.4.
-The basic affiliation fee for an organisation is £200.
+The basic affiliation fee for a national organisation is £200.
 The National Committee may at its discretion waive part or all of this fee.